 - Check your blood sugar level often.
 Frequent blood sugar monitoring — perhaps up to seven or more times a day — can help you prevent low blood sugar and high blood sugar (hyperglycemia).
 Remember, controlling your blood sugar level is the best way to promote a healthy pregnancy and prevent diabetes complications.

 - Include physical activity in your daily routine.
 Physical activity is another important part of your diabetes treatment plan, even during pregnancy.
 Get your health care provider's OK to exercise.
-Then choose activities you enjoy, such as walking, swimming or biking.
-Aim for at least 30 minutes of aerobic exercise a day.
-Stretching and strength training exercises are important, too.
+Then choose activities you enjoy, such as walking, swimming or stationary biking.
+Aim for at least 150 minutes a week of moderate aerobic activity — based on Department of Health and Human Services guidelines for exercise during pregnancy.
 If you haven't been active for a while, start slowly and build up gradually.
+Also, remember that physical activity affects blood sugar.
+Check your blood sugar level before and after any activity, especially if you take insulin.
+You might need to eat a snack or adjust your insulin pump's basal rate before exercising to help prevent low blood sugar.

 - Schedule regular prenatal checkups.
-Your health care provider may recommend regular ultrasounds or other prenatal screening tests to monitor your baby's growth and development.
+Your health care provider might recommend regular ultrasounds or other prenatal screening tests to monitor your baby's growth and development.

 Remember, your health care team is there to help you manage your blood sugar level and prevent complications.
 If you have questions or concerns, don't hesitate to ask for help.